-According to the percentage of staff who have responded to the online survey, BUSINESS RESULTS received a ranking of 3.9, which is slightly below the "FREQUENTLY" mark.
-The staff agreed the most with question 7b.
-My work products meet all requirements for high quality and excellence.
+According to the percentage of staff who have responded to the online survey, BUSINESS RESULTS received a ranking of 4.1, which is slightly above the "AGREE" mark.
+The staff agreed the most with questions 7b.
+My work products meet all requirements for high quality and excellence and 7i I am satisfied with my job.
 Whereas the staff least agreed with item 7c.
 I know how well my organization is doing financially.